 Like User Research, Testing is a fundamental part of the UX designer’s job and a core part of the overall UX design process.
 UX designers test because it allows them to improve upon the original product or site design and to see if the changes they made during the ‘design’ phase stand up to scrutiny.
 It’s a great way to eliminate problems or user difficulties that were unforeseen in the design phase before getting started on the implementation phase, and can also be carried out once the product is live as part of a UX audit.

 Ensure you test with real users who are not friends or family!

-Testing is a misunderstood art, and startups and entrepreneurs are often put off by it because of concerns regarding cost and time.
+Testing is a misunderstood art, and start-ups and entrepreneurs are often put off by it because of concerns regarding cost and time.
 Some are just afraid to talk to real users.
 However, testing is not something you can afford to bypass, as even a simple round of testing could make or break your product idea.
-The time and money a company spends on testing at this stage will save it infinite amounts of both later on.
-Despite what you may think, testing need not be either time consuming or expensive.
+The time and money a company spends on testing at this stage will save infinite amounts of both later on.
+Despite what you may think, testing need not be either time consuming nor expensive.
 Not only that, but research has found that testing with 5 users generally unveils 85% of usability problems.